 The Espagnole Sauce, also sometimes called Brown Sauce, is a slightly more complex mother sauce.
-Espagnole is made by thickening brown stock with roux.
+Espagnole is made by thickening brown stock with a roux.
 So in that sense, it's similar to a velouté.
 The difference is that Espagnole is made with tomato purée and mirepoix for deeper color and flavor.
-Moreover, brown stock itself is made from bones that have first been roasted to add color and flavor.
+Moreover, the brown stock itself is made from bones that have first been roasted to add color and flavor.

-The Espagnole is traditionally further refined to produce a rich, deeply flavorful sauce called a... demi-glace.
+The Espagnole is traditionally further refined to produce a rich, deeply flavorful sauce... called a demi-glace.
 The demi-glace is then the starting point for making the various small sauces.
 A demi-glace consists of a mixture of half Espagnole, half brown stock, which is then reduced by half.

 For a short-cut, you could skip the demi-glace step and make the small sauces directly from the Espagnole.
 You'll lose some flavor and body, but you'll save time.
 Here are some examples of small sauces made from Espagnole: